pratapladhani/mcs-labs/labs/ask-me-anything/README.md

 > [!TIP]
 > Notice how the agent automatically:
+> - Asks the user to consent before running a search using ServiceNow knowledge.
 > - Uses the appropriate ServiceNow tool based on the query type
 > - Handles multiple tickets in a single request (e.g., if you ask for both cases INC0000059 and INC0000060)
 > - Creates user-friendly responses with proper formatting